tugra-alp/Data-Science-Projects_1/Project10-Term-Deposit/README.md

 ### File Structure & Description

-**input:**  This folder consists of all the input files and data for this project.
+**input/:**  This folder consists of all the input files and data for this project.

 - term-deposit-marketing-2020 : original dataset
 - pre-processed: Saved as csv file after performed exploraty data analysis and feature engineering.